ubirch/ubirch-client-go/README.md

 The configuration can be set via a configuration file (`config.json`) or environment variables.

-There are three mandatory configurations:
+There are two mandatory configurations:

-1. a DSN to connect to a postgreSQL database, where the protocol context (i.e. keys, previous signatures, auth tokens) can be stored
-2. a 32 byte base64 encoded secret, which will be used to encrypt the signing keys
+1. a 32 byte base64 encoded secret, which will be used to encrypt the signing keys
-3. a static authentication token to protect the registration endpoint
+2. a static authentication token to protect the identity registration endpoint

 > You can generate a random 32 byte base64 encoded secret in a Linux/macOS terminal
 > with `head -c 32 /dev/urandom | base64`